f0rmat1k/bemy/README.md

 working directory: $ProjectFileDir$

 "Rename" renames your elem dir with files and css classes.
-Mods and Blocks renaming soon..
+Mods and Blocks renaming coming soon..